vtexdocs/dev-portal-content/docs/guides/Checkout/white-label-sellers-selection-algorithm/update-an-account-orderform-configuration.md

 - `maxNumberOfWhiteLabelSellers`: allows the input of a limit of white label sellers involved on the cart.
 - `maskFirstPurchaseData`: allows, on a first purchase, masking client's data.
 It could be useful when a shared cart is used and the client doesn't want to share its data.
 - `recaptchaValidation`: configures reCAPTCHA validation status for the account.
+- `requiresLoginToPlaceOrder`: indicates whether authentication is required for completing purchases.
+- `minimumPurchaseDowntimeSeconds`: minimum interval (in seconds) between successive purchases.
+- `cartAgeToUseNewCardSeconds`: minimum cart existence period (in seconds) before allowing the use of a new credit card.

 See a request body example below: